George Lawrence Price

 Private George Lawrence Price (December 15, 1892 - November 11, 1918) was a Canadian soldier.
 He is traditionally recognized as the last soldier of the British Empire to be killed during the First World War.

 Early life

 Price was born in Falmouth, Nova Scotia, on December 15, 1892, and raised on Church Street, in what is now Port Williams, Nova Scotia.
 George was the third child of James Ephraim and Annie Rose (Stephens) Price.
 He moved to Moose Jaw, Saskatchewan, as a young man, where he was conscripted on October 15, 1917.
 He served with "A" Company of the 28th Battalion (Northwest), CEF, Canadian Expeditionary Force.
+Before his deployment to the war, he spent a month in prison with hard labour, because he had stolen from his landlady.

 November 11, 1918

 The 2nd Division's 6th Canadian Infantry Brigade was selected to attack this day.
 From the 6th Brigade, the 28th 'North-West' Battalion and the 31st Battalion/Alberta Regiment were chosen to lead the attack.
 The 28th Battalion had orders for November 11 to advance from Frameries (South of Mons) and continue to the village of Havre, securing all the bridges on the Canal du Centre.
 The battalion advanced rapidly starting at 4:00 a.m., pushing back light German resistance and they reached their position along the canal facing Ville-sur-Haine by 9:00 a.m. where the battalion received a message that all hostilities would cease at 11:00 a.m.
 Price and fellow soldier Art Goodmurphy were worried that the battalion's position on the open canal bank was exposed to German positions on the opposite side of the canal where they could see bricks had been knocked out from house dormers to create firing positions.
 According to Goodmurphy, they decided on their own initiative to take a patrol of five men across the bridge to search the houses.
 Reaching the houses and checking them one by one, they discovered German soldiers mounting machine guns along a brick wall overlooking the canal.
 The Germans opened fire on the patrol with heavy machine guns but the Canadians were protected by the brick walls of one of the houses.
 Aware that they had been discovered and outflanked, the Germans began to retreat.
 A Belgian family in one of the houses warned the Canadians to be careful as they followed the retreating Germans.
 George Price was fatally shot in the right breast by a German sniper as he stepped out of the house into the street.
 He was pulled into one of the houses and treated by a young Belgian nurse who ran across the street to help, but Price died a minute later at 10:58 a.m., November 11, 1918.
 His death was just two minutes before the armistice came into effect at 11 a.m.